Ireland · Skilled Worker Visa· Leads to PROpen

 The General Employment Permit is Ireland's skilled worker visa programme and one of the most direct routes to permanent residence, typically achievable within 5 years.
 Employer-sponsored work permit for non-shortage-list roles.
 Renewable, leads to Stamp 4 + PR after 5 years.

 Applications are processed in 25 months on average.
 Government fees start at $1,100, and the visa is valid for 2 years.
-Employer sponsorship is required — you must have a qualifying job offer before applying.
+Employer sponsorship is required.
+You must have a qualifying job offer before applying.

 The General Employment Permit is suited to work in tech.